daigaku-ruby/Get-started-with-Ruby/1_Introduction/2_Hello_World/task.md

 ---

 *You will learn:*
-- how to print to the standard otuput
+- how to print to the standard output

 ---